Need Help Applying For Social Security Disability?

 How to Apply for SSDI

-• Attend a medical examination: You may be required to undergo a consultative examination with a doctor to verify the severity of your condition.
+• Attend a medical examination if required: The SSA may request a consultative examination with an independent doctor to confirm the severity of your condition.
+This may include additional diagnostic tests or assessments.

-• Receive a Notice of Decision: If approved, it will outline your benefit amount and when to expect your first payment.
+• Receive a Notice of Decision: If approved, the notice will outline your benefit amount and when to expect your first payment.
+If denied, the notice will explain the reasons and the next steps you can take.

-• Appeal if necessary: If your application is denied, you have the right to appeal the decision.
-Understanding the reasons for the denial and presenting new evidence can be critical for a successful appeal.
-There are four levels of appeal: reconsideration, an administrative law judge hearing, a review by the Appeals Council, and a Federal Court review.
+• Appeal if necessary: If your claim is denied, you have the right to appeal.
+There are four levels of appeal: reconsideration, an administrative law judge hearing, review by the Appeals Council, and federal court review.

-Unfortunately, many SSDI applications are denied.
-Common reasons include insufficient medical evidence, lack of work credits, or the SSA's determination that your condition isn't severe enough.
+Unfortunately, many Social Security Disability claims are denied.
+Common reasons include insufficient medical evidence, lack of work credits, or the SSA’s determination that your condition isn’t severe enough.

 Don’t be discouraged if your application is denied.
 You have the right to appeal.
 This appeal process involves: